PDIS/transcript/2023-06-15-Interview-with-BBC-Newsday.md

 ### Interviewer:

 What are the dangers of artificial intelligence?
-On the email point, you're a minister, and your AI system surely could go haywire and could give out a directive which your staff would follow, but which you may not actually want, from the AI system?
+On the email point, you're a minister, and your AI system surely could go haywire and could give out a directive which your staff would follow, but which you may not actually want your AI system to issue?

 ### Audrey Tang: